It's Okay to Not Be Okay (Philippine TV series): Critical response

 The first three episodes of this series was well received from critics.
 Adam Laurena and Chrishna Dela Peña of pikapika.ph praised "its strong performances, thoughtful writing, and visual flair, which is highlighted by folkloric animations and rich cinematography."
 JE Cabebe of LionhearTV said that this series "dares to fold with its storytelling with animation miniatures, and scene shifting surrealism."

 Ratings and viewership

 Upon its release, It's Okay to Not Be Okay debuted at number one on Netflix's most watch shows in the Philippines.
 The series opened with 608,595 peak concurrent live viewers on its premiere on Kapamilya Online Live.

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of It's Okay to Not Be Okay earned a 7.5% rating.
+The finale episode scored a 4.5% rating.